 Heading structure rules:

-- H1 - One per page, contains central entity
+- H1 - one per page, contains central entity

-- H2 - Main sections (attributes of central entity)
+- H2 - main sections (attributes of central entity)

-- H3 - Subsections (aspects of each attribute)
+- H3 - subsections (aspects of each attribute)

-- H4-H6 - Additional depth when needed
+- H4-H6 - additional depth when needed

-Heading optimization checklist:
+Heading optimization tips:

 - Include target keywords in H1 and key H2s

-- Maintain logical hierarchy (no skipping levels)
+- Maintain logical hierarchy without skipping levels

-- Use descriptive, specific headings
+- Write descriptive, specific headings

-- Avoid generic headings like “Introduction” or “Conclusion”
+- Avoid vague headings like “Introduction”

 Content Optimization

 High-quality content is the foundation of on-page SEO.
 Search engines evaluate content based on relevance, comprehensiveness, and information gain.
+For a deeper look at building a content pipeline that ranks, see our guide to content optimization for search.

 Content Quality Factors

-| Factor | Description |
+| Factor | What it means |

 |---|---|

-| Relevance | Matches search intent and query |
+| Relevance | Matches the search intent behind the query |

-| Comprehensiveness | Covers topic thoroughly |
+| Comprehensiveness | Covers the topic in sufficient depth |

-| Accuracy | Factual, verifiable information |
+| Accuracy | Contains factual, verifiable information |

-| Freshness | Updated, current content |
+| Freshness | Reflects current data and practices |

-| Uniqueness | Original insights and information |
+| Uniqueness | Offers original insights |

-| Readability | Clear, accessible language |
+| Readability | Written in clear, accessible language |

 Keyword Optimization